Stanley F. Ehrlich

 I taught for 11 years at Raritan Valley Community College, and one year as an adjunct at The College of New Jersey (formerly Trenton State College).
 I also served as a contributing editor and columnist for three Reed Business Communication publications, writing articles and columns on personal finance.
 I currently write a column for fellow advisors in the NAPFA Advisor, the national publication of the National Association of Personal Financial Advisors.

-After raising a family for 30 years in Union Township, Hunterdon County, I currently reside in Westfield with my wife, Pearl, a retired inclusive education teacher.
+After raising a family for 30 years in Union Township, Hunterdon County, I reside in Westfield with my wife, Pearl, a retired inclusive education teacher.
 We have three daughters and six grandchildren.

 Download Stanley's Vcard